 STATEMENT & BIO

-My work is a celebration of the inherent beauty of the natural order of things.
-As a life-long painter, I have in recent years begun working with the experimental photographic process of cyanotype, in which the interplay of sunlight and shadow during the exposure parallels the painting process.
-Like my painting, my current mixed-media practice draws inspiration from natural forms.
-I seek out wild places where I can work outdoors using materials sourced directly from the surroundings, and allow time- and weather-based natural phenomena to influence each piece.
-I seek to capture both the ephemeral beauty of unique environments and the passage of time in nature.
-When I bring these works back to the studio, I often enhance them with meditative mark-making and the addition of pigments, inks, wax, and embroidery.
+I often work outdoors using materials sourced directly from the surroundings, and allow time- and weather-based natural phenomena to influence each piece.
+When I bring these works back to the studio, I enhance them with meditative mark-making and the addition of pigments, inks, wax, and embroidery.

-By engaging with materials that are responsive to the elements, I feel a deep connection with place on both a microscopic and macroscopic level, and seek to represent the vast and the infinitesimal as a unified whole in my work.
+Engaging with materials that are responsive to the elements deepens my connection to each place, as I seek to represent the vast and the infinitesimal as a unified whole in my work.
 I also enjoy a sense of freedom in experimenting with materials and surrendering control in working with unpredictable elements.

 Ann Holsberry is an artist based in the San Francisco Bay Area and Paris.
 Her work has been shown nationally and internationally, with solo exhibitions at the Morris Graves Museum of Art (Eureka, CA) and the de Saisset Museum of Art (Santa Clara, CA), among other venues.
 She has held residencies at Kala Art Institute, Los Medanos College, and Le Cent Charenton and Domaine des Grands Devers (France).
 Her art has twice been selected for the City of Emeryville Art In Public Places Program, and is in collections throughout the United States and Europe, including the UCSF Cancer Treatment Center in San Francisco.
 Holsberry is a recipient of a Berkeley Civic Arts Grant for 2018-2019.
 Raised on the Gulf Coast of Florida, Holsberry received her BFA from Randolph-Macon Woman’s College in Virginia, and MRP and JD degrees from Cornell University.
+She practiced law for 13 years before focusing on art full-time.
 Her work can be seen at Pierogi Gallery in New York City and Kala Art Institute in Berkeley, CA.

 She eventually left the practice of law to devote time to painting and to the healing arts, including exploration of the body-mind connection, meditation, and using painting as a guide to the unconscious.
 From a desire to explore the transformative power of art, she began painting for process rather than the result, studying with the Painting Experience in San Francisco.
 She also worked as a Rosen Method Bodywork Practitioner and Movement teacher.
 She taught Rosen Movement in the U.S., Canada, and Europe and conducted classes in Painting Process and Movement.